apache/airflow/docs/apache-airflow/dag-run.rst

 Catchup
 -------

-An Airflow DAG defined with a ``start_date``, possibly an ``end_date``, and either a cron expression or timetable, defines a series of intervals which the scheduler turns into individual DAG Runs and executes.
+An Airflow DAG defined with a ``start_date``, possibly an ``end_date``, and a non-dataset schedule, defines a series of intervals which the scheduler turns into individual DAG runs and executes.
 The scheduler, by default, will kick off a DAG Run for any data interval that has not been run since the last data interval (or has been cleared).
 This concept is called Catchup.